bsmth/content/files/en-us/mdn/community/contributing/getting_started/index.md

 {{MDNSidebar}}

 We are an open community of developers, technical writers, and learners building resources for a better Web, regardless of brand, browser, or platform.
-Anyone can contribute, and each person who does contribute makes us stronger.
+Anyone can contribute, and each person who does contribute has an impact on millions of readers.
-Together we can continue to drive innovation on the Web to serve the greater good.
+Learn how to contribute and drive innovation on the Open Web.

 ## What can I do to help?